Captopril 25mg/5ml Sugar Free Oral Solution

 Very rare: urticaria, Stevens Johnson syndrome, erythema multiforme, photosensitivity reaction, pemphigoid, dermatitis exfoliative.

-Musculoskeletal, connective tissue disorders and bone disorders:
+Musculoskeletal, connective tissue disorders:

 Very rare: myalgia, arthralgia

 Rare: renal impairment, renal failure, polyuria, oliguria, pollakiuria.

 General disorders and administration site conditions: